CaptainCluster/FollowTracker/README.md

 After the dependencies have been installed, you should be good to go. 👍

-📣Notable "issues"
----
-* Some GitHub users have not defined a **Name** for their account.
-This is taken into account and handled as an exception.
-There's a placeholder created for these instances when writing the Excel file.

 🚯Before you scrape
 ---
 This program only scrapes data that has been, willingly, made **public** by GitHub users.
 It is **not** built in